ESCAPE AT HOME…

 Do I need to book in advance?

 Advance booking is required for Escape Camp Picton.
-We are unable to accommodate drop-in players due to health and safety protocols, and virtual remote games must be booked before 9pm on the evening prior to your desired time slot.
+We are unable to accommodate drop-in players due to health and safety protocols.

 Bookings are made online and all available time slots are listed on our online calendar.